Get your copy of the definitive guide to threat intelligence.

 The National Science Foundation has approved a research grant of nearly $1 million to researchers at the Missouri University of Science and Technology to develop new ways to secure cyber-physical systems (CPS).
 The project's head, Dr. Bruce McMillin, says that "the research aims to ensure that such systems ‘do what they’re supposed to do’ despite an attack by building in defenses that make sure each component behaves and works well with others” (Missouri S&T).

-This CyberWire look back at the Week that Was discusses events affecting Canada, China, European Union, France, Italy, Iran, Democratic Peoples Republic of Korea, Kuwait, Pakistan, Russia, Saudi Arabia, United Arab Emirates, United Kingdom, United States.
+Today's issue includes events affecting Canada, China, European Union, France, Italy, Iran, Democratic Peoples Republic of Korea, Kuwait, Pakistan, Russia, Saudi Arabia, United Arab Emirates, United Kingdom, United States.

 Speaking of attribution, as it happens that's the topic of this week's Research Saturday: "The Sony hack and the perils of attribution."
 Risk Based Security took a detailed look back at the 2014 Sony hack, comparing analysis that came out while the facts were still unfolding with what we know today.
 There are interesting lessons about attribution to be learned.
 Brian Martin, V.P. of vulnerability intelligence at Risk Based Security, talks us through what they found.